 Dentists who have graduated outside the UK

 Once you are registered with the GDC you will have to decide how and where you wish to work.
-This could be in primary or secondary care, in the NHS or privately.
-Job advertisements can be found in the British Dental Journal.
-If you wish to work in primary care NHS dentistry and have managed to find a position you will need to apply to join the national Performers List.
-The regulations that cover inclusion on a Performers List are in the National Health Service (Performers List) (England) Regulations 2013.
+If you wish to work in primary care NHS dentistry, once you have found a position within a practice, you will need to apply to join the national Performers List.

 - can demonstrate experience equivalent to Dental Foundation Training or;

-- are exempt from the requirement to undertake Dental Foundation Training.
+- are exempt from the requirement to undertake Dental Foundation Training, see below.